Tractables/Alea.jl/README.md

 The artifact is distributed as a `.tar` file containing the following main
 components:
 - This `README.md`.
-- The source for *Loaded Dice*, the probabilistic progamming language we present for the purpose for writing generators.
+- The source for *Loaded Dice*, the probabilistic progamming language we present for the purpose of writing generators.
 - Tour-style tutorials of Loaded Dice, which are described in [DOCUMENTATION.md](./DOCUMENTATION.md), and example tuning of generators.
 - A Docker image from which the figures and benchmarks can be reproduced..